-We’re proud to have worked on behalf of women and families with the incredible partners below.
+We’re proud to have worked on behalf of pregnant people and families with the incredible partners below.

-We urged City Council Member Costa Constantinides to introduce Resolution 198 (formerly 1514), calling on the MTA to add a Pregnancy and Family Representative.
+- We asked City Council Member Costa Constantinides to introduce Resolution 198 (formerly 1514), calling on the MTA to add a Pregnancy and Family Representative.
 Our founder Christine is now a member of the 18-person Advisory Committee for Transit Accessibility (ACTA), working with New York City Transit on a range of accessibility issues.
 This is the first time our constituency has a seat at the table.

-We lend our voice to transit events on behalf of pregnant women and caretakers, organize speakers and participants from our constituency, and host transit rallies to draw attention to the MTA’s significant customer base of caregivers and children.
-We are happy to announce that after our Astoria Boulevard station rally contributed to the efforts of many advocates/organizations in holding the MTA accountable to its commitment to complete an elevator at Astoria Boulevard; it opened in August, 2020.
+- We lend our voice to transit events on behalf of pregnant women and caretakers, organize speakers and participants via UP-STAND, and host transit rallies to draw attention to the MTA’s significant customer base of caregivers and children.
+We are happy to announce that after decades of extensions, our Astoria Boulevard station rally contributed to the efforts of many advocates/organizations in holding the MTA accountable to its commitment to complete an elevator at Astoria Boulevard; it opened in August, 2020.

-UP-STAND worked with Assemblywoman Linda Rosenthal to create and support New York State Assembly Legislative Bill A586, an act to increase priority seating for pregnant, elderly, and disabled passengers and to introduce reserved seating on public transit.
+- UP-STAND worked with Assemblywoman Linda Rosenthal to create and support New York State Assembly Legislative Bill A586, an act to increase priority seating for pregnant, elderly, and disabled passengers and to introduce reserved seating on public transit.
 This bill was reintroduced in 2018.
 Pregnancy and lap infant courtesy seating signage is now displayed on NYCT buses.

 UP-STAND is a proud member of the Fix the Subway Grassroots Coalition and our founder, Christine, serves on New York City Transit's Advisory Committee for Transit Accessibility (ACTA) as well as on the LIRR's ADA Task Force.
 We continue to advocate for a family travel information web page, wide fare gates, family fares, and more.
 UP-STAND appreciates the work of many disability advocates and organizations that have worked with us to advance the aforementioned accessibility projects and policies.

 If you have an issue or item you would like us to consider addressing, please email us at firstname.lastname@example.org.